1. Using a Law Library: A Student’s Guide to Legal Research Skills – Peter Clinch

 2. Great Debates in Criminal Law – Jonathan Herring

 Many students enjoy studying criminal law at university.
-It is probably one of the most identifiable areas of the law.
+It is probably one of the most identifiable LLB modules.
 This certainly translates to the number of people wishing to practise criminal law.
 But how do you stand out amongst thousands of other people that love criminal law?

 Reading Great Debatesin Criminal Law will introduce just that – key debates that are going on in this area of law.
 You can’t make an application saying you are passionate about criminal law without knowing what’s going on in this area.

-This text is informative, simple to read and will keep you well informed when it comes to making those applications and discussing this area in interviews.
+This text is informative, simple to read and will keep you well informed when it comes to making those applications and discussing criminal law area in interviews.
 (If you enjoy family, equity, contract or jurisprudence, there’s a Great Debates book for these too.)

 You’ll probably never be expected to recite the history of the English legal system.
 But familiarising or refreshing your memory on the subject can be very useful.